Fort Dobbs (North Carolina): War comes to Fourth Creek

-Throughout 1759 and 1760, small Cherokee bands attacked homesteads and communities on the frontier, oftentimes scalping from the settlers they killed.
-In raids on April 25 and 26, 1759, several parties of Cherokee led by Moytoy of Citico struck at settlements on the Yadkin and Catawba Rivers against the wishes of Cherokee leaders such as Attakullakulla, killing around 19 men, women and children, and taking more than 10 scalps from those killed, including eight scalps from settlers living on Fourth Creek.
-This violence damaged peace talks between Attakullakulla and South Carolina governor William Lyttelton, who considered the territory west of the Yadkin River in North Carolina to be within South Carolina's sphere of influence.
+In order to obtain justice for their brethren murdered in late 1758 and early 1759, Cherokee warriors attacked settlements on the Yadkin and Catawba Rivers against the wishes of Cherokee leaders such as Attakullakulla.
+In April and May, 1759, as many as 40 men, women and children were killed, and many scalped.
+Several lived in the Fourth Creek Settlement, within 10 miles of Fort Dobbs.
+This violence damaged peace talks between Attakullakulla and South Carolina governor William Lyttelton.
 The violence committed by the Cherokee against American settlers continued, which in turn caused the colonial authorities to seek better relations with the Creek and Catawba nations.
-The Catawba, who were allied to the provinces of North and South Carolina, were only able to provide minimal assistance to the settlers in the defense of their frontiers, as that tribe's settlements had been decimated by smallpox in 1759 and early 1760.
-During this period of violence, members of Daniel Boone's family, who had settled in the area, took refuge in the fort, although Boone himself went to Culpeper County, Virginia with his wife and children.
-Several scholars have speculated that Boone himself served under Waddell as a member of the frontier provincial company.
+The Catawba, who were allied to the provinces of North and South Carolina, were only able to provide minimal assistance to the settlers, as that tribe had been decimated by smallpox in 1759 and early 1760.

-All remaining goodwill was lost between Lyttelton's government in Charleston, the North Carolinan government, and the pro-peace Cherokee when Lyttelton ordered the detention of several peace delegations led by headmen Oconostota, Tistoe, and "Round O", despite having previously guaranteed them safe passage.
-Lyttelton had the delegations put under armed guard, and secured them at Fort Prince George.
+All remaining goodwill was lost between Lyttelton's government in Charleston, the North Carolinan government, and the pro-peace Cherokee when Lyttelton ordered the detention of several peace delegations led by headmen Oconostota, Tistoe, and Round O, despite having previously guaranteed them safe passage.
+Lyttelton had the delegations shackled, put under armed guard, and secured them at Fort Prince George.
 A peace arrangement was agreed upon in December, 1759, although the Cherokee agreed under duress, and the pro-war faction of the Cherokee did not obey its terms.
 Several of the signatories for the Cherokee intended to disavow their promises as soon as they were able, in order to seek retribution for the capture of their peace delegations.

 Full-blown war broke out across the Carolina frontier by January, 1760.
-Between January and February, 1760, more than 77 settlers on the Carolina frontier were killed by Cherokee war parties, and the settlement boundaries of North Carolina had been effectively pushed back by more than 100 miles.
-Many of the Cherokee captives held at Fort Prince George were massacred in mid-February, 1760 after an attempt was made to rescue them, in which Ensign Richard Coytmore, the commanding officer of that fort who was much maligned by the Cherokee, was killed.
+Ensigns Coytmore and Bell of Fort Prince George, along with some soldiers, raped several Cherokee women in Estatoe, including the wife of Seroweh, a pro-peace leader.
+Between January and February, 1760, nearly 100 settlers on the Carolina frontier were killed by Cherokee war parties, and the settlement boundaries of both Carolinas had been effectively pushed back by more than 100 miles.
+Many of the Cherokee captives held at Fort Prince George were murdered in their jail cells in mid-February, 1760 after an attempt was made to rescue them.
+Coytmore, the commanding officer of that fort who was much maligned by the Cherokee, was killed.
 Lyttelton, who was soon appointed Governor of Jamaica, requested assistance from Dobbs, but North Carolina's militia could not be convinced to serve outside of its home province due to long-standing custom.